mry0tt4/flowgentic/README.md

 ### Using Open Source Models

 Open source models are becoming cheaper and easier to run, and some even match the performance of closed models.
 You might prefer using them for their privacy and cost benefits.
-If you are running Tribe locally and want to use open source models, I would recommend Ollama for its ease of use.
+If you are running Flowgentic locally and want to use open source models, I would recommend Ollama for its ease of use.

 #### Using Open Source Models with Ollama
 1. **Install Ollama:** First, set up Ollama on your device.
 You can find the instructions in [Ollama's repo](https://github.com/ollama/ollama).